WarrenPinnacle/PyUncertShell/ReadMe.md

 # PyUncertShell

-PyUncertShell is a Python-based uncertainty shell that will perform Latin Hypercube Uncertainty Analysis around any software with text inputs and outputs.
-This project was originally translated from Object Pascal and is provided as-is with no warranties of fitness for any purpose.
+PyUncertShell is a Python-based uncertainty shell that will perform uncertainty analysis with Latin Hypercube sampling for any software with text inputs and outputs.
+This project was originally translated from Delphi (Object Pascal) and is provided as-is with no warranties of fitness for any purpose.

 ## Getting Started